ErayEroglu/realtor-app/README.md

 # Realtor App: Building a Scalable Web Application with Nest.js, TypeScript, Prisma, and PostgreSQL

-(POSTGRESQL IS CLOSED BECAUSE OF COSTS!)
+(POSTGRESQL IS CLOSED DUE TO COSTS!)

 ## Overview